Roadtrip in the Yucatan: between cenotes and Mayan ruins

-Valldolid was only an intermediate stop for the night and we only made time to take a tour of the plaza, eat the famous marquesitas in one of the carts in the center, have dinner and return to the room in the downpour, it looked like they were dumping water down with buckets.
+Valladolid was only an intermediate stop for the night and we only made time to take a tour of the plaza, eat the famous marquesitas in one of the carts in the center, have dinner, and return to the room in the downpour, it looked like they were dumping water down with buckets.

-Again great value for money for the room, again booked on airbnb.
+Again great value for money for the room, booked on Airbnb.
 Very nice pool at the entrance and a little secluded corner within the city.

 Las Coloradas is the famous pink lagoon in Mexico that you have surely seen on the pages of Instagram.
 It is located on the east coast of the Yucatan Peninsula and just inside the Rio Lagartos Nature Reserve.